 - In the 2016 live-action film, Gul'dan is a ruthless orc warlock who reigns over the Horde with an iron fist.
 Addicted to dark fel magic, Gul'dan seeks to expand the Horde into the world of Azeroth to conquer.
 Opening a portal by draining the lives of hundreds of innocent Draenei prisoners, he sends the Horde out to conquer and destroy all in its path.
 Eventually it is revealed that Draenor was rendered a dying world by Gul'dan's own abuse of the fel, and Gul'dan has zero compunction about doing the same to Azeroth.
 Rounding up human captives to empower his magic, Gul'dan tortures one by slowly draining his life, plotting to use the rest to open up the portal for the rest of the Horde.
 When the honorable chieftain Durotan tries to stand against Gul'dan, Gul'dan orders his clan slaughtered, including Durotan's baby son.
 When Durotan challenges Gul'dan to a duel, Gul'dan cheats to win by using his magic to drain Durotan's life after he finds himself without the advantage and promptly murders several orcs when they turn from him in disgust.
 Even at the end, Gul'dan demonstrates he has no loyalty to his people or their traditions when he orders the heroic Anduin Lothar killed after Lothar defeats Gul'dan right-hand orc Blackhand in fair combat.
 Greedy, power-hungry, and insatiable in his desires, Gul'dan will happily condemn any world to destruction as long as he can fuel his addiction to the fel.

-- Cho'gall, the former right-hand of the aforementioned Gul'dan, is the mad prophet of the Twilight's Hammer whose apocalyptic goals serve as a grim reminder that the Burning Legion aren't the only monsters out amongst the stars.
-Born a two-headed ogre in their capitol of Highmaul, Cho'gall's ambitions and power lust eventually led to his failed assassination and exile.
-Swearing vengeance on his kinsmen, he sought out new forms of power and learned fel magic from Gul'dan, fully intent on betraying him and his demonic masters, and void magic from the Pale orcs beneath Oshu'gun who taught him of the Hour of Twilight prophecy.
-Cho'gall made fulfilling this apocalyptic prophecy his life's work, and formed the Twilight's Hammer clan to make it a reality.
+- Cho'gall, the mad prophet of the Twilight's Hammer cult, serves the Old Gods to bring the Void's apocalyptic designs to fruition.
+Born in the ogre capitol of Highmaul, Cho'gall's ambition led to his exile where he learned fel magic from Gul'dan and void magic from the pale orcs.
+Learning of the Hour of Twilight, Cho'gall made fulfilling this apocalyptic prophecy his life's work, and formed the Twilight's Hammer clan to make it a reality.
 He would go on to raze Highmaul and slaughter its people and aid the Horde in their genocidal conquest in the First and Second Wars.
-Gathering new followers in droves, he carved new prophecies into the Pale orcs and skinned them all to make the Twilight Canticle, the unholy book of the Void.
-Many years later, he attempted to resurrect the Old God C'thun by sacrificing the young half orc Med'an, and enslaved his mother Garona and used her to reignite full scale war between the Horde and Alliance.
+Many years later, he attempted to resurrect the Old God C'thun by sacrificing the young half-orc Med'an, and enslaved his mother Garona and used her to reignite full scale war between the Horde and Alliance.
 His final attempts at fulfilling the Hour of Twilight involved healing a wounded Deathwing and using the fallen Aspect to ignite the Cataclysm, and ultimately put Azeroth within a inch of annihilation.
-While Gul'dan is iconic for showing how far one can fall to evil serving the Fel, Cho'gall revels in showing that one can fall equally as far in service to the Void.

 - Zul is a troll and prophet of the Zandalari empire.
 Initially driven by a desire to salvage his empire, he steadily succumbs to greed and ambition.
 Zul leads his forces to massacre innocents all across Pandarian lands, pushing further inland while calling on other trolls to join his forces and wipe out all before them.
 Zul deems his own gods, the Loa, weak and murders them when he takes over the Zandalari empire.
 Deciding to create the Empire of Zul, Zul causes greater conflicts and attempts to free the Old God G'huun to practically wipe out the world so he can rule over what remains.